-- a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up"; - recognition of the gendered nature of child-on-child abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all child-on-child abuse is unacceptable and will be taken seriously; and the different forms child-on-child abuse can take, such as sexual violence and sexual harassment. - how the school responds to reports of sexual violence and sexual harassment - Pupil Behaviour Management Policy - The department of Education searching, screening and confiscation advice for schools. - The UK Council for Child Internet Safety (UKCCIS) Education Group advice for schools and colleges on responding to sexting incidents; and initiation/hazing type violence and rituals. - considering Safeguarding and Child Protection at every Governing Body meeting as part of the Headmaster's Report. - ensuring that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare, including: - the importance of information sharing between professionals and ensure that the school contributes to inter-agency working in line with statutory guidance, working with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans. - o reference to the Data Protection Act 1998 which places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
+- considering Safeguarding and Child Protection at every Governing Body meeting as part of the Headmaster's Report. - ensuring that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare, including: - the importance of information sharing between professionals and ensure that the school contributes to inter-agency working in line with statutory guidance, working with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans. - reference to the Data Protection Act 1998 which places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
 Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-(WTSC 2018 makes it clear that information may be shared without consent in certain circumstances (where it is not possible to gain consent; if to gain consent would place a child at risk) and provides information on 'myth- busting' relating to sharing data). - o safeguarding arrangements that take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the DSCB. - GDPR cannot be allowed to stand in the way of safeguarding children.
+(WTSC 2023 makes it clear that information may be shared without consent in certain circumstances (where it is not possible to gain consent; if to gain consent would place a child at risk) and provides information on 'myth- busting' relating to sharing data). - safeguarding arrangements that take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the DDSCP. - GDPR cannot be allowed to stand in the way of safeguarding children.
 Discussions should be recorded in writing, and any communication with both the individual and the parents of the child/children agreed.
-Schools must consider carefully whether the circumstances of the case warrant suspension or whether alternative arrangements should be put in place. - Day-to-day responsibility for the management of Child Protection is delegated to the Headmaster, DSL, DoSC and Lead Deputy DSL at Repton School
+Schools must consider carefully whether the circumstances of the case warrant suspension or whether alternative arrangements should be put in place. - Day-to-day responsibility for the management of Child Protection is delegated to the Headmaster, DSL, DoSC and Deputy DSLs at Repton School

-Induction & Training for staff:
+8. Induction & Training for staff